Welcome to the Longfield Pegularities for 2009.

 We are very happy you will be

-joining us for these Summer days of fun.
+joining us for this Summer day of fun.

 Try your best on the Pegularities

 and in between unwind with food, drink and socialising.

 to arrive around 11:15 and what to bring with

 You'll need to know how to compete on a Pegularity.
 For the keen ones you can do some homework by